Last updated: January 27, 2026

 Timestamp: The time when the event originally occurred at the source. -

-Attributes: A set of key-value pairs that provides additional, machine-readable contextual information about a specific log event. -
+Attributes: Arbitrary key-value pairs that capture machine-readable context specific to the event. -

 To enable trace–log correlation, the model also incorporates fields from the W3C Trace Context specification: